openjdk/jdk/common/doc/testing.md

 be used instead, which do not depend on the source and test image build.

 For some common top-level tests, direct make targets have been generated.
-This includes all JTreg test groups, the hotspot gtest, and custom tests (if present).
+This includes all JTReg test groups, the hotspot gtest, and custom tests (if present).
 This means that `make run-test-tier1` is equivalent to `make run-test TEST="tier1"`, but the latter is more tab-completion friendly.
 For more complex test runs, the `run-test TEST="x"` solution needs to be used.